Coding-Crashkurse/ChatGPT-Plugin/README.md

 In this repo you will find a plugin for ChatGPT based on a REST API with FastAPI.

-## Warning
+## Prerequisites

 You need an OpenAI API_KEY to run that project.
+You also need Access to the ChatGPT Plugins.
 It has to be placed inside the `.env` file

 ## App Endpoints